ProgrammingTeam1732/FRCNetworkTableLogging/README.md

-# SmartDashboardLogging
+# FIRST FRC Team 1732's Networktables Data Logger

-FIRST FRC Team 1732's Networktables Data Logger!
+Developed for the 2017 season to more easily view shooter velocity graphs.

 It uses the WPI Libraries's Networktables code in java.
 WPILibrary: http://first.wpi.edu/